djh1997/radar-work-experience/logicgates.md

 ### Xor

-XOR gate is a digital logic gate that gives a true (1 or HIGH) output when the number of true inputs is odd.
-An XOR gate implements an exclusive or ; that is, a true output results if one, and only one, of the inputs to the gate is true.
-If both inputs are false (0/LOW) or both are true, a false output results.
+The xor gate is a digital logic gate that gives a true (1 or high) output when the number of true inputs is odd.
+An xor gate implements an exclusive or ; that is, a true output results if one, and only one, of the inputs to the gate is true.
+If both inputs are false (0/low) or both are true, a false output results.

 ![xor gate](logic/xor.svg "xor gate")